Educational Services Division

 Eligibility for Clearing a Credential through Induction

 - Teachers who have a California Preliminary Credential.
-Renewal codes on Multiple Subject, Single Subject, and Educational Subject Preliminary Credentials indicate eligibility for clearing through Induction.
+Renewal codes on Multiple Subject, Single Subject, and Educational Specialist Preliminary Credentials indicate eligibility for clearing through Induction.

 - Teachers who have Out-of-State credentials and fewer than two years of teaching experience